General University Information

 The proposal will be considered by the Postgraduate Studies Committee.
 This Committee comprises specialists in History, Art History and/or Visual Culture.
 They will critically assess the proposal and provide relevant feedback if required.
 They will also assign a primary and secondary supervisor.
 Once your proposal has been approved by the Postgraduate Studies Committee, you can apply formally apply to the University at:

 Information about University fees can be found at:

-Professor Judy Bennett is Chair of the Department Postgraduate Studies Committee and may be contacted concerning MA and PhD research degrees.
+Associate Professor John Stenhouse is Chair of the Department Postgraduate Studies Committee and may be contacted concerning MA and PhD research degrees.